mh-oh/tmp/README.md

 ## Todo

+- [ ] In maze environments, should the reward model be based only on states (not on both states and actions)?
 - [x] Using goal-aligned queries rarely fails completely upon random sampling.
 - [ ] Traking episodic (pseudo) returns during PEBBLE training will raise error if we use >1 envrionments.
 - [x] Noisy samples are given the label -1 by DBSCAN.
 Simply excluding -1 suffice?